 All of these industries are resourced from a local talent pool that benefits from four grammar schools, a £52m college campus and £26m university campus.

-The district of Southend-on-Sea has Borough status, and comprises the towns of Chalkwell, Eastwood, Leigh, North Shoebury, Prittlewell, Shoeburyness, Southchurch, Thorpe Bay, and Westcliff.
-The district is situated within the Thames Gateway on the north side of the Thames estuary 40 mi (64 km) east of central London.
+Southend-on-Sea has City status, and comprises the towns of Chalkwell, Eastwood, Leigh, North Shoebury, Prittlewell, Shoeburyness, Southchurch, Thorpe Bay, and Westcliff.
+The City is situated within the Thames Gateway on the north side of the Thames estuary 40 mi (64 km) east of central London.
 It is bordered to the north by Rochford and to the west by Castle Point.

 Discover the best hotels, holiday rentals and restaurants in Southend with TripAdvisor